maubanel/UE5-Lighting/mobility/README.md

 Delete the four cubes.
 Replace them with the single mesh `SM_ShadowCubes`.
 Press the <kbd>Build</kbd> button again.
 Edit the text on the **Text Render** object to `Static Light<br>Static Objects`.
 The <br> is for line break and Unreal text takes this html markup.

+Right click on **Mobility** folder and add a new subfolder.
+Call it `StatiLightStaticObject`.
+Drag the three objects used into this subfolder.

 ![delete 4 cubes add single mesh add static objects to title](images/Delete4Cubes.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>